You will never find the time

 Tommy Baker

 This service exists because I believe the most valuable books come from the people who have lived the expertise.
-My role is to ask the right questions, capture what matters, and produce a result that sounds like you at your most articulate.
+My role is to ask the right questions, capture what matters, and make the result inevitable.

 The best time to write your book was five years ago.